pzq123456/LSGI524A/assiment1/24037665g_PanZhiQing.md

 ### (3) What is the distribution of the trip distance (measured as straight-line Euclidean distance)?
 What will you conclude from this distribution?
 ![](./imgs/t3q3.png)
+> Figure 4: The distribution of the trip distance

 Mean distance is about 2500 meters.
 Most trips are short, and the number of trips decreases as the distance increases.